geekscrapy/misp-batchobjects/README.md

 * If the object allows it, multiple fields of the same type can be added by appending __1, __2, __3 etc. to the column header.
 The script strips these suffixes and adds these Attributes individually
 * Fields can be in any order
 * If the field name is the same across Objects, just use the same column
+* Lines maybe prefixed with '#' to comment out/ignore the line

 A file object example:
 ```